ntnhut/LeetSolve/docs/source/String/804_Unique_Morse_Code_Words.md

     for (string& w : words) {
         string s{""};
         for (char& c : w) {
-            s += morse[c - 'a'];
+            // concatnate the letter c's Morse code s += morse[c - 'a'];
         }
-        transformations.insert(s);
+        // only insert the transformation s to the set
+        // if the set did not consist s yet. transformations.insert(s);
     }
     return transformations.size();